-- Create a brand idea that expresses your consumer benefit and build everything around that idea, both internally and externally
+- First, create a brand idea that expresses your consumer benefit and build everything around that idea, both internally and externally

-- Focus your limited resources against a focused target, positioning, strategies, and activities.
+- Next, focus your limited resources against a focused target, positioning, strategies, and activities.

-- Passionately express your brand purpose as a rallying point, both internally and externally.
+- Then, passionately express your brand purpose as a rallying point, both internally and externally.

-- Brand set-up: Establish production, brand promise, advertising, public relations, consumer experience, distribution, and manage the purchase moments.
+- Brand set-up: To start, establish production, brand promise, advertising, public relations, consumer experience, distribution, and manage the purchase moments.

 - Launch event: Build hype and desire to gain attention and awareness with consumers to help hit minimum desired sales levels with channels.